Yelling 'Fore' Again ... But 2 At A Time

 If golfers from different households want to play together, they can only go out in groups of two.
 Any larger group, a threesome or foursome, has to be from the same household.
 It's one person per golf cart.
 The flagsticks stay in and golfers are told not to touch.
 The holes themselves are altered so the ball doesn't drop all the way down, as a way to prevent touching the cup.
 The course has removed other high-touch items, such as rakes in fairway and greenside bunkers, ball washers and benches.

-Some restrictions are mandated, others are up to course operators.
+Some restrictions are mandated; others are up to course operators.

 Usually there's one marshal, roaming the grounds in a golf cart.
 Three Rivers added a second, stationed on the first tee with a clipboard.